-The better you understand what soy sauce is, the more you’ll know what to substitute for in your dishes, because as we saw earlier some substitutes work better in one situation than another.
+The better you understand what soy sauce is, the more you’ll know what to substitute for in your dishes as some substitutes work better in one situation than another.

-Soy sauce is made from fermented soybeans, brine (or saltwater), roasted grains, and a mold called koji.
+Soy sauce is a liquid made from fermented soybeans, brine (or saltwater), roasted grains, and a mold called koji.
 This is what makes it both salty and umami.

 Best soy sauce substitutes

 Tamari is a great alternative for people that love the taste of soy sauce but would rather do without the wheat.

 Like soy sauce, tamari is also made with soybeans, producing a similar umami taste.
 However, it has a richer flavor that isn’t as salty.